-Self-monitoring of blood glucose is considered as an effective tool for the management of diabetes, especially for those who require insulin treatment.
+Self-monitoring of blood glucose is considered an effective tool for the management of diabetes, especially for those who require insulin treatment.

 Methods of monitoring glucose

 Various methods of glucose monitoring are available, including HbA1c measurement, blood glucose monitoring and urine testing.
-Note: urine testing is not recommended but may be useful for some patients with diet- or tablet-controlled type 2 diabetes mellitus - for example, as a warning sign of high glucose levels when unwell.
+NB: urine testing is not recommended but may be useful for some patients with diet- or tablet-controlled type 2 diabetes mellitus - for example, as a warning sign of high glucose levels when unwell.

 Blood glucose monitoring

 Blood glucose monitoring using a meter gives a direct measure of the glucose concentration at the time of the test and can detect hypoglycaemia as well as hyperglycaemia.

 Patients should be properly trained in the use of blood glucose monitoring systems and to take appropriate action on the results obtained.
 Inadequate understanding of the normal fluctuations in blood glucose can lead to confusion and inappropriate action.

 Although glucose meters are not prescribable at NHS expense, manufacturers often provide them free to patients, on the basis of income made from the testing strips, which are prescribable at NHS expense and each type of testing strip is specific to each monitor.

 Urine glucose testing

 - Urine testing is best undertaken in the morning before breakfast.
 The bladder should be emptied when the person first gets up from bed and a sample, passed 30 minutes later, tested.
 Tests done at this time should be negative.
 Testing can also be done two to three hours after a meal, when blood glucose will have been at its highest.